 Usability metrics are often used to determine how easy software, products, and other applications are to use.
 The Single Ease Question (SEQ) finds out how challenging a task is for a user.
-It is given after every task in a session, and the only question asks the user to rate how complex the task was on a 7-point scale, from very easy to very hard.
+It is given after every task in a session, and the only question asks the user responses to rate how complex the task was on a 7-point scale, from very easy to very hard.

 SEQ helps us discover areas of the UI where we can minimize user complexity.
 SEQ measures emotional difficulty.
 Let’s find out what it is and how to conduct it.